-The credit limit you are given by the credit card company not only determines the maximum balance transfer amount you can actually transfer, but it also pays an important role in your 0% introductory deal.
+The credit limit you are given by the credit card company determines the maximum balance transfer amount you can actually transfer.
+In addition, this credit limit also pays an important role in your 0% introductory deal.
 Staying under your given credit limit means that you keep the 0% interest rate for the full length of the introductory offer.

 Watch Your Credit Limit

 Going over your £2000 credit card limit for example by even £20, could be very expensive if you lose your 0% introductory offer.

 If your introductory balance transfer rate is withdrawn, then the standard interest rate will usually apply from the beginning of the statement date in which you exceed your credit limit.

 It is therefore, very important that in order to benefit from the introductory deal on balance transfers that you do not exceed your credit limit.
 If you have transferred a large balance and are close to your credit limit, be very careful about also using that credit card for purchases, even if your credit card also an introductory 0% or low rate offer on purchases.

 For your peace of mind and to ensure that your 0% balance transfer deal is safe you may wish to use another credit card for any day to day spending.